openastro/rvdsim/README.md

 Disclaimer
 ------

-The copyright holders are not liable for any damage(s) incurred due to improper use of rvdsim.
+The copyright holders are not liable for any damage(s) incurred due to improper use of `rvdsim`.